-Our group had hacks for keeping hydrated:
+Our community had hacks for keeping hydrated:

 I fill a 2 litre bottle of water up in the morning and drink it throughout the day, helps me keep track of whether I am drinking or not, but also helps on really bad days when even the sink in the kitchen feels like a long way away!

 I don’t like the taste of water, so I treat myself to extra nice herbal teas and squash when I’m unwell to try and encourage me to drink.

 Cooking in batches is good.
 If you find the oomph to cook then it takes no more effort to double up the portion and freeze/refrigerate some.